 Robert Thomson became the CEO of News Corporation (NASDAQ:NWSA) in 2013.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
+Then we'll look at a snap shot of the business growth.
 And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Robert Thomson's Compensation Compare With Similar Sized Companies?